bencarlisle15/GabGuy/src/files/help.md

 GabGuy v1.0
 Created by Ben Carlisle

 GabGuy is a chatbot that's easy to talk to.
 Whether it be for fun, to learn something or even just to talk, GabGuy, for all your gabbing needs.
+Note: if GabGuy takes too long to respond any operations can be canceled by typing.

 Features:
 1.)
 Ask GabGuy a question and he will scavange the Internet in search of an answer for you (type ping to test your connection).
 Ex.
 "What's Google"